3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

 The RDM is composed of a set of **metric modules** each of which responsible for analyzing a specific aspect of the robot's health.
 Each module then streams a set of **metrics**.

 .. important::
-  Please refer to the :ref:`reference_ros_topics` page for the list of ROS topics these metrics are published on.
+  Please refer to the :ref:`reference_ros_topics` page for the list of ROS topics where these metrics are published.

 .. _contact 3Laws: mailto:sales@3laws.io